Introductory Tour of Julia

 "TC"

-Above, we create two variables of type Char and combined them (yes, Julia views combining characters or strings as a form of multiplication, ha ha) to produce a String.
+Above, we created two objects of type Char and combined them (yes, Julia views combining characters or strings as a form of multiplication, ha ha) to produce a String.

-If Julia uses the * symbol for combining two characters or strings into a longer string, what do you think it might use the ^ symbol for, when applied to a character or string?
+Given that Julia uses the * symbol (i.e., multiplication) for combining two characters or strings into a longer string, what do you think it might use the ^ symbol for, when applied to a character or string?
 Make a guess, and then play around and find out.
 (If you are stuck, try entering 'T'^2 and think about what the REPL returns)

 When you enter a String into Julia, you need to use double quotes (unlike a Char with single quotes).